Ball Arena: History

 Prior to the 2013–14 season, the octagonal scoreboard that was in use since the arena's opening was replaced with a new four-sided rectangular scoreboard.
 The two center faces measure 27 × 48 ft long, while the two end faces measure 21 × 25 ft wide.

-Coldplay performed at the arena on August 29, 2016 to a sold out crowd as part of their A Head Full of Dreams Tour.

 From its opening through 2020, the naming rights to the arena were held by PepsiCo, under which it was known as Pepsi Center.
 On October 22, 2020, the naming rights were sold to Broomfield-based Ball Corporation as part of a global multi-year agreement with Kroenke Sports & Entertainment (KSE), which also makes it the exclusive "sustainability partner" of the arena.
 As part of the agreement, all KSE-owned sports teams and venues will employ recyclable aluminum products provided by Ball to reduce plastic waste, with Ball Arena to transition to serving concessions in aluminum packaging by 2022.

+In May 2022, it was announced that the parking lots around Ball Arena would be redeveloped into a 55-acre mixed-use development as a means to reconnect the arena to Downtown.
+On October 21, 2024, the project was approved by the Denver City Council as a 64-acre development that will build over 6,000 housing units by 2050.

 Events

 Hockey

 The arena hosted the 2001 NHL All-Star Game, plus two Stanley Cup Finals series in 2001 and 2022.
-The Avalanche won both times, the first at home and the second in Tampa.
+The Avalanche won both times, the first at home.

 In 2007, the west regionals of the NCAA Division I hockey tournament were held at the arena, hosted by the University of Denver.
 The following year, it hosted the Frozen Four round of the 2008 tournament.

-Basketball
+On January 12, 2025, the first Professional Women's Hockey League (PWHL) game in Denver was played at the arena between the Montreal Victoire and the Minnesota Frost; 14,018 fans attended, setting a new record for attendance of women's hockey in the United States.
+The PWHL returned on January 25, 2026 for a game between the Vancouver Goldeneyes and Seattle Torrent and March 15, 2026 between the New York Sirens and Minnesota Frost.

+Basketball/NBA

-Pepsi Center hosted the 2005 NBA All-Star Game.
-The arena has hosted games of the NCAA Division I men's basketball tournament in 2004, 2008, 2011, and 2016.
+Ball Arena hosted the 2005 NBA All-Star Game, and hosted three games of the 2023 NBA Finals.
+The Nuggets won the 2023 NBA championship at home in Game 5 on June 12 of that year, the first title in franchise history, ending a 47–year drought.
+The arena has hosted games of the NCAA Division I men's basketball tournament in 2004, 2008, 2011, 2016, and 2023.
 In 2012, the NCAA Women's Final Four was played at the arena, hosted by the Mountain West Conference.

 From 2004 to 2006, the arena hosted the Mountain West's men's conference tournament.

 Mixed martial arts

-UFC held its first event at the arena, UFC 135, on September 24, 2011.
-It also hosted UFC 150 the following August.